|Definition:||The policy governs the policies on probation, disqualification and reinstatement of undergraduate students.|

 VII.
 ADMINISTRATIVE-ACADEMIC DISQUALIFICATION

-A) An undergraduate student who has been placed on administrative academic-probation may be disqualified if any of the following occur:
+A) An undergraduate student who has been placed on administrative probation may be disqualified if any of the following occur:

 When such action is taken, the student shall receive written notification including an explanation of the basis for the action.

-In addition, an appropriate campus administrator, in consultation with the Office of Registration and Records, may disqualify a student who at any time during enrollment has demonstrated behavior so contrary to the standards of the profession for which the student is preparing as to render him/her unfit for the profession.
+In addition, an appropriate campus administrator, in consultation with the Office of the Registrar, may disqualify a student who at any time during enrollment has demonstrated behavior so contrary to the standards of the profession for which the student is preparing as to render them unfit for the profession.
 In such cases, disqualification will occur immediately upon notice to the student, which shall include an explanation of the basis for the action, and the campus may require the student to discontinue enrollment as of the date of the notification.

 VIII.
 CONSEQUENCES OF DISQUALIFICATION

-Students who have been disqualified, either academically or administratively may not enroll in any regular campus session (e.g., open university) without permission from the Office of Registration and Records and may be denied admission to other educational programs operated or sponsored by the University.
+Students who have been disqualified, either academically or administratively may not enroll in any regular campus session (e.g., open university) without permission from the Office of the Registrar and may be denied admission to other educational programs operated or sponsored by the University.

 IX.
 NOTIFICATION OF ACADEMIC DISQUALIFICATION AND ADMINISTRATIVE-ACADEMIC DISQUALIFICATION

 Students who have been disqualified, either academically or administratively, may petition for reinstatement.
 Reinstatement must be based upon evidence that the causes of previous low achievement have been removed.
 Reinstatement will be approved only if compelling evidence is provided, indicating their ability to complete the degree program.
-Petitions are reviewed by the Office of the Dean of the college or the Director of the school of the student's major program, or, in the case of undeclared majors, the Office of the Dean of the College of Arts and Sciences.
+Petitions are reviewed by the Office of the Dean of the college of the student's major program, or, in the case of undeclared majors, the Office of the Dean of the College of Humanities, Arts, Behavioral and Social Sciences.
 The review must consider the probable impact of any medical condition on previous unsatisfactory academic performance.
 Students who petition for reinstatement and have not attended for more than one regular term must also apply for admission to the University, meeting all deadlines and requirements for admissions eligibility.